 Never look for localization in collapsed stacks (projections).
 Always look at individual sections or, even better, orthogonal sections of a stack.

 5. Controlling For Vibration

 If someone walks in your confocal room while the microscope is scanning and you see lines on the screen, then something is wrong.
 Normally, you should be able to jump up and down with no problem, as confocal microscopes are usually situated on anti-vibration tables.

 The best are the ones with air suspension that completely isolates the microscope from any vibration on the floor.
 But, of course, it cannot help with other sources of vibration – say the air stream from the ventilation/air conditioning system.

 Ideally, ventilation systems should be custom-made for imaging rooms, with very large intake and outflow areas (the whole ceiling is the best option for outflow) that can give significant amounts of air turnover but with a very low airspeed.
 Also keeping a steady temperature around 21oC is very important, so one cannot cut corners on the heat exchange.

 6. Coping with Condensation

 Does your slide look like a cold glass of beer?
 If you have just taken your samples out of the fridge, and you just can’t wait to visualize them…well get over it.
 You need to make sure you bring them up to room temperature first.
-Mixing lens oil with condensation droplets will prevent you achieving optimal resolution.
+Mixing lens oil with condensation droplets will prevent you from achieving optimal resolution in your confocal images.

 7. Fixing Strange Apparitions on Your Screen